| Impermanence (148

 But mostly it's a story about Impermanence—what's common today is soon gone forever and sometimes not more than a memory.

-The book is available at Book World, 2451 Milton Avenue and Earth Song Books and Gifts, 2214 Kennedy Road, both in Janesville.
+The book is available at Book World, 2451 Milton Avenue; Earth Song Books and Gifts, 2214 Kennedy Road; and Raven’s Wish Gallery, 101 West Milwaukee Street, all in Janesville.

 To have a copy of Impermanence mailed to you in the US Lower 48, please send your name and address and a PayPal Payment for $24.95 to firstname.lastname@example.org or call 414 795-6117 and leave a voice mail—I'd like to take your call immediately, but I get so many junk calls I only answer numbers that are in my contacts.
 Once we connect I can take a credit card number over the phone.
 Shipping is included for the US Lower 48; please contact me for shipping rates to Alaska, Hawaii, and locations outside the US.